Jindong Wang

 I am open to industry and university visit, consultant, and more collaboration!

-Dr. Jindong Wang is a Tenure-Track Assistant Professor at Data Science, William & Mary.
+Dr. Jindong Wang is a Tenure-Track Assistant Professor at Department of Data Science, William & Mary.
 He is also a faculty member at AI safety community, Future of Life Institute.
 He was a Senior Researcher in Microsoft Research Asia from 2019 to 2024.
 His research interest includes machine learning, large language and foundation models, and AI for social science.
-Since 2022, he has been selected by Stanford University as one of the World’s Top 2% Highly Cited Scientists and one of the Most Influential AI Scholars by AMiner.
-He serves as the associate editor of IEEE Transactions on Neural Networks and Learning Systems (TNNLS), guest editor for ACM Transactions on Intelligent Systems and Technology (TIST), area chair for ICML, NeurIPS, ICLR, KDD, ACL, ACMMM, and ACML, SPC of IJCAI and AAAI.
-He has published over 60 papers with 17000+ citations (H-index 47) at leading conferences and journals such as ICML, ICLR, NeurIPS, TPAMI, IJCV etc. His research is reported by Forbes, MIT Technology Review, and other international media.
-He received best papers awards at several internation conferences and workshops.
+He is among World’s Top 2% Highly Cited Scientists and Most Influential AI Scholars.
+He serves as the associate editor of IEEE Transactions on Neural Networks and Learning Systems (TNNLS), guest editor for ACM Transactions on Intelligent Systems and Technology (TIST), area chair for ICML, NeurIPS, ICLR, KDD, ACL, ACMMM, and ACML, and SPC of IJCAI and AAAI.
+He has published over 60 papers with 20000+ citations (H-index 51) at leading venues such as ICML, ICLR, NeurIPS, TPAMI, IJCV etc. His research is reported by Forbes, MIT Technology Review, and other international media.
+He received best papers awards at several conferences and workshops.
 He published a book Introduction to Transfer Learning and gave tutorials at IJCAI’22, WSDM’23, KDD’23, AAAI’24, AAAI’25, and CVPR’25.
 He leads several impactful open-source projects, including transferlearning, PromptBench, torchSSL, and USB, which received over 20K stars.
 He obtained his Ph.D from University of Chinese Academy of Sciences in 2019 with the excellent PhD dissertation and a bachelor’s degree from North China University of Technology in 2014.

 News